-CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Thursday that there were no new reported deaths in the city, which keeps the total cumulative deaths at 148 citywide.
+CLEVELAND, Ohio (WOIO) - The Cleveland Department of Public Health announced on Sunday that there were no new COVID-19 related deaths in the city.

-However, there are 22 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 5,794 confirmed cases citywide.
+There were 228 new confirmed coronavirus cases reported in the city, which brings the total cumulative to 20,917 confirmed cases citywide.

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

 The Ohio Department of Health announced there were 28 additional deaths, 6,088 coronavirus cases reported in Ohio in 24 hours.

 As of Jan.
 10, there are 777,065 confirmed cases throughout the state.

 Health officials reported more than 22.3 million cases and 373,352 deaths in the U.S.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.

 CDPH does not release any additional demographic info related to COVID-19 cases aside from age range and gender for the privacy of the individuals.